kubernetes-sigs/karpenter/docs/port-karpenter-on-our-cloud.md

 ### Delete method

-`Delete` method will receive a NodeClaim object and must implement the logic to Terminate a compute ressource.
+`Delete` method will receive a NodeClaim object and must implement the logic to Terminate a compute resource.
 You don't need to manage the `Node` object, Karpenter engine will do it for you.

 ### Get method